jlento/presentations/_slides/CSCSupercomputers/Supercomputers.md

 - When to use a supercomputer?
 - How to apply CSC resources?
 - How to login?
-- What you need to know use a supercomputer?
+- What you need to know to use a supercomputer?
 - How to run programs?
 - Software environment
 - CSC's documentation, Google keywords